ciberelmaster/Project-La/README.md

 ===========================

-Act 09/03/2015
+Update 09/03/2015

-Actualy we got a contribuitor in a Hackrom forum, Him is goes to work in another anonymous acount, we are working for a better main sheet and now we are in a 0,1% for the beta version.
+Actualy we got a contribuitor in a  forum, Him is goes to work in another anonymous acount, we are working for a better main sheet and now we are in a 0,1% for the beta version.